k-madsenDK/QtOpencv/README.md

 make

-You have to have qt5 on your rpi and cmake working. ask copilot hoe to install it if needed.
+You have to have qt5 on your rpi and cmake working. ask copilot how to install it if needed.